mwetta/mwetta/README.md

 Hi, my name's Madeline.
 I also go by Mad.

 I've worked as a researcher and public librarian.
-I spent my teens hacking my internet diary on a dial-up connection.
+I spent my teen years hacking my internet diary on a dial-up connection.
 After some big life changes (lots of moves! losing family! making more family! global pandemic!)
 I decided to start seriously pursuing web development.